GeorgWindhaber/georgwindhaber/README.md

 I am Georg Windhaber, a mostly frontend dev living the full ~~javascript~~ typescript life!

-I mostly use Vue/Nuxt and React/Next to create frontends but am also dipping more and into the full-stack with Next.js.
+I mostly use Vue/Nuxt and React/Next to create fun web experiences.
 Anything that is state of the art and has cool flexible features with a clean look excites me.

 I also do UI/UX designing but not here on github.